Vismaya2811/UE20CS302-Machine-Learning-Project/README.md

 Attendance Manangement System Using Face Detection

 This system aims to build an effective class attendance system using face recognition techniques.
-The proposed system will be able to mark the attendance via face Id.
-It will detect faces via webcam and then recognize the faces.
-After recognition, it will mark the attendance of the recognized student and update the attendance record.
+The system will detect faces via webcam and then recognize the faces using a KNN model.
+After recognition, it will mark the attendance of the recognized student in a CSV file

 To run this app we must have flask installed.